Exact expression for the Berry connection in the projection gauge: Non-Abelian connection in the projection gauge

-Below, we test the applicability of the analytic expression for $\tilde{A}_\mu$ in a tight-binding setting for simplicity and clarity.
-Although the derivation is completely general and applies equally to first-principles Bloch states, tight-binding models allow our expression to be compared against standard finite-difference constructions without additional complications.
-In this setting, we form the projection gauge by projecting the tight-binding energy eigenstates onto a set of trial orbitals constructed as linear combinations of the tight-binding basis orbitals.
+Below, we test the applicability of the analytic expression for $\tilde{A}_\mu$ in a tight-binding setting for simplicity and clarity, allowing our expression to be compared against standard finite-difference constructions without additional complications.
+We form the projection gauge by projecting the tight-binding energy eigenstates onto a set of trial orbitals constructed as linear combinations of the tight-binding basis orbitals.
 We then compute the Berry connection in this gauge via Eq.~\ref{eq:tildeA_final}.
-In a first principles setting, this same projection-gauge Berry connection would represent the ``external" contribution if computed from the projection matrices given by \textsc{Wannier90}, for example.

 All tight-binding calculations are performed using \textsc{PythTB} \cite{Cole_Python_Tight_Binding_2025, cole_2026_18727385}, which provides tools for constructing tight-binding models, generating smooth projection gauges, and evaluating Berry phases and related geometric quantities.